ahmed1jilali/ANN/thesis/chapter 3/results.md

 ### <mark>5.6 Residual analysis</mark>

-The analysis of the residuals *(the differences between actual and predicted values)* provides deeper insights into the mode's behavior and it's shortcomings.
+The analysis of the residuals *(the differences between actual and predicted values)* provides deeper insights into the model's behavior and it's shortcomings.

 #### <mark>5.6.1 Residuals histogram</mark>